Basivka, Sumy Oblast

 Basivka (Басівка; Басовка) is a village in the Sumy Raion of Sumy Oblast in eastern Ukraine, at about 29.46 km northeast (NE) of the centre of Sumy city.
 It belongs to Yunakivka rural hromada, one of the hromadas of Ukraine.

 History

 The first written mention of the village dates back to 1662.

+The village suffered as a result of the Holodomor carried out by the Soviet Union in 1923–1933 and in 1946–1947.

 Russo-Ukrainian War

 On 3 April 2025, Russia claimed to have captured Basivka; this has been denied by Ukraine.

 On 9 April, it was confirmed that Russia had captured the village.

 Demographics

 As of the 2001 Ukrainian census, the settlement had 644 inhabitants, whose native languages were 91.96% Ukrainian, 7.42% Russian and 0.15% Belarusian.